bentoml/BentoML/docs/source/use-cases/audio/whisperx.rst

     - name: HF_TOKEN
       value: Null

 Make sure you :doc:`have logged in to BentoCloud </bentocloud/how-tos/manage-access-token>`, then run the following command in your project directory to deploy the application to BentoCloud.
-Under the hood, this commands automatically builds a Bento, push the Bento, and deploy it on BentoCloud.

 .. code-block:: bash